dallasmobilercb/spacexapi/README.md

 Feel free to build it with XML or Compose UI Design, the app will have the following requirements:

+# Requirements for Link 1 #
-	•	Home Screen
+	## Home Screen ##
 	1. Home Screen Title: SpaceX Rocket Launches
-	2. Load a list with all Rockets received in the payload.
+	2. Load a list with all Rockets, each row item will have the following items:
+            > Launch Icon
+            > Mission Name
+            > Missiong Details

+Or

+# Requirements for Link 2 #
+	## Home Screen ##
+	1. Home Screen Title: Crew Members
-	3. The row item will have the following design: Launch Icon, Mission Name & Missiong Details
+	2. Load a list with Crew members, each row item will have the following crew member items:
+        > Icon
+        > Name
+        > Agency
+        > Status

 Good Luck!